trevorparker/website/_source/_drafts/hardening-ssl-in-nginx.md

 This standard, [HTTP Strict Transport Security](https://tools.ietf.org/html/rfc6797) (HSTS), is a simple header that a server provides every time a client makes a request.
 The header indicates for how long a browser should unconditionally refuse to take part in unsecured HTTP connection for a specific domain.

-If you are prepared to guarantee that your server should be available over HTTPS *and only HTTPS* indefinitely, the following header will enforce HSTS for modern browsers:
+If you are prepared to guarantee that your server should be available over HTTPS *and only HTTPS* indefinitely, the following Nginx directive will enforce HSTS for modern browsers:

 ~~~
 add_header Strict-Transport-Security max-age=31536000;